mrudula31/Uber-NYC-data-analysis-using-KMeans-clustering/README.md

 Here, we have applied a K-Means clustering algorithm whose main goal is to group similar elements or data points into a cluster.
 “K” in K-means represents the number of clusters.

-You need to have folium package installed in your jupyter notebook or in your anaconda navigator to view the map
+You need to have folium package installed in your jupyter notebook or in your anaconda navigator to view the map.
+Output, Cluster Centers are displayed on the Google Map

 To install Folium package in jupyter Notebook , run the following codes